Chapter 4 Gitflow and improving your use of Github

 Writing a good README will be covered in a later chapter, but broadly:

-- Your README does not replace code comments, it compliments them
+- your README does not replace code comments, it compliments them

-- Make sure it is kept up to date and allows for a beginner-intermediate level coder to use the code in your project
+- make sure it is kept up to date and allows for a beginner-intermediate level coder to use the code in your project

-- Make sure it links to any more detailed or in-depth desk instructions or developer notes stored elsewhere.
+- make sure it links to any more detailed or in-depth desk instructions or developer notes stored elsewhere.